Regional Centres Development Plan

 Support the efficient and effective delivery of the Western Australian Government's regional development effort and investment.

-The RCDP Framework provides further background on the Regional Centres, Pilbara Cities and SuperTowns programs that support the implementation of RCDP.
-(Attach PDF of document)
+The RCDP Framework provides further background on the Regional Centres and Pilbara Cities programs that support the implementation of RCDP.

 Vital economic and community hubs

 Western Australia's network of 20 strategic regional centres, identified in the State Planning Strategy as Regional Centres and Sub-regional Centres, are vital hubs for the state's economy and communities.
 They are global gateways in and out of their regions, and are the highest concentrations of regional people and businesses.
 Regional centres not only include their urban core but their broader economic hinterland known as their economic activity area.

 RCDP builds the capability of these regional centres to drive their economic development and growth through three programs.

 The Regional Centres Program is the latest phase, and supports Albany, Broome, Busselton, Carnarvon, Greater Bunbury, Greater Geraldton, Kalgoorlie-Boulder, Kununurra and Mandurah.

 The State Government already provides support to Karratha and Port Hedland through the Pilbara Cities Program, and supports Boddington, Collie, Esperance, Jurien Bay,

 Northam, Manjimup, Margaret River, Morawa and Northam.

 RCDP builds the economic capability of regional centres through the establishment of strategic economic partnerships based in the communities known as Growth Plan Partnerships (Partnerships).
 These partnerships provide a forum for business, government, academic and community stakeholders with an interest in a Regional Centre's economic development to work together to shape its economic future.

 The Growth Plan Partnerships and their associated Growth Plans address the range of economic development themes which are tailored to their regional centres and their industries: